Flamingo: Description

 Flamingos usually stand on one leg with the other tucked beneath the body.
 The reason for this behaviour is not fully understood.
 One theory is that standing on one leg allows the birds to conserve more body heat, given that they spend a significant amount of time wading in cold water.
 However, the behaviour also takes place in warm water and is also observed in birds that do not typically stand in water.
 An alternative theory is that standing on one leg reduces the energy expenditure for producing muscular effort to stand and balance on one leg.
 A study on cadavers showed that the one-legged pose could be held without any muscle activity, while living flamingos demonstrate substantially less body sway in a one-legged posture.

-As well as standing in the water, flamingos may stamp their webbed feet in the mud to stir up food from the bottom.
+While walking, a flamingo's legs may appear to bend backwards.
+This appearance is due to the middle joint on their legs being their ankle, not their knee.
+Flamingos also have webbed feet that aid with swimming and they may stamp their feet in the mud to stir up food from the bottom.

 Flamingos are capable flyers, and flamingos in captivity often require wing clipping to prevent escape.
 A pair of African flamingos which had not yet had their wings clipped escaped from the Wichita, Kansas, zoo in 2005.
 One was spotted in Texas 14 years later.
 It had been seen previously by birders in Texas, Wisconsin and Louisiana.

 Young flamingos hatch with grayish-red plumage, but adults range from light pink to bright red due to aqueous bacteria and beta-carotene obtained from their food supply.
-A well-fed, healthy flamingo is more vibrantly colored, thus a more desirable mate; a white or pale flamingo, however, is usually unhealthy or malnourished.
-Captive flamingos are a notable exception; they may turn a pale pink if they are not fed carotene at levels comparable to the wild.
+A well-fed, healthy flamingo is more vibrantly colored, thus a more desirable mate; a white or pale flamingo is usually unhealthy or malnourished.
+Captive flamingos are a notable exception; even if adequately nourished, they may turn a pale pink if they are not fed carotene at levels comparable to the wild.

 The greater flamingo is the tallest of the six different species of flamingos, standing at 3.9 to 4.7 ft with a weight up to 7.7 lb, and the shortest flamingo species (the lesser) has a height of 2.6 ft and weighs 5.5 lb.
 Flamingos can have a wingspan as small as 37 in to as big as 59 in.

 Flamingos can open their bills by raising the upper jaw as well as by dropping the lower.